Chart Color Schemes

 Household Composition

-Forest Lake features high concentrations of family households, with a median household size of 2.8 people
+Forest Lake features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.6% of all households, including 39.6% couples with children, 24.0% couples without children, and 13.8% single parent families.
-Non-family households make up the remaining 21.4%, consisting of 19.2% lone person households and 2.2% group households.
-The median household size is 2.8 people.
+Non-family households constitute the remaining 21.4%, with lone person households at 19.2% and group households comprising 2.2%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households